-If the fuel tank has been run dry or if the engine has not been used for a long time, the fuel system must be bled; see page 43.
+If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system, see page 45.

 Out of consideration for our common environment, your Scania engine has been designed to use less fuel when starting.
 Using unnecessarily large amounts of fuel when starting the engine always results in emissions of unburnt fuel.